After this chapter, you should be able to:

 The head develops in the fourth week and the precursor to the heart begins to pulse.
 In the early stages of the embryonic period, gills and a tail are apparent.
 However, by the end of this stage they disappear and the organism takes on a more human appearance.

-About 20 percent of organisms fail during the embryonic period, usually due to gross chromosomal abnormalities, often before the mother even knows that she is pregnant.
+About 20 percent of organisms fail during the embryonic period, usually due to gross chromosomal abnormalities, often before the mother even knows that they are pregnant.
 It is during this stage that the major structures of the body are taking form, making the embryonic period the time when the organism is most vulnerable to the greatest amount of damage if exposed to harmful substances.
 Prospective mothers are not often aware of the risks they introduce to the developing embryo during this time.
 The embryo is approximately 1 inch in length and weighs about 4 grams at the end of eight weeks.
 The embryo can move and respond to touch at this time.
 (Lally & Valentine-French, 2019, p.
 43).

 The Fetal Period